Student Privacy (FERPA)

 state or local law

 At the post-secondary level, parents are unable to inspect the education records of their children without written authorization from their son or daughter.
 The university may disclose education records to parents of students who are claimed as dependents for federal income tax purposes.
+For more information, visit the Blue Jay Families website.

 No. The public posting of grades by the student’s name or social security number without the student’s written permission is a violation of FERPA.
 Additional violations include: